schlotg/viage-shopping-list/docs/shopping-list-edit.md

 ![img4](img4.png)

 ### Functional but Ugly!
 So our app is functional but it could sure use some style.
-Viage does not get in the way or try to interpret CSS letting you take full advantage of some of the amazing CSS features that are part of the modern DOM.
+Viage does not get in the way or try to interpret CSS.
+This lets you take full advantage of some of the amazing CSS features that are part of the modern DOM.

 ### [Next (Adding CSS)](css.md)